Lab Members

 Rebecca M. Lynch, PhD

 Rebecca M. Lynch, Ph.D., joined the GW Department of Microbiology, Immunology and Tropical Medicine in February 2016 as an Assistant Professor.
+She currently works as an Associate Professor and PI of the Lynch Lab.

 Photo of Teresa Murphy